 Joey now has everything he needs

-Joey who has profound hearing loss with gjb2 playing with bubbles.
 Joey was activated shortly after.
 This is where Joey’s Journey with Cochlear really began.
 The day he was activated, Joey responded to our voices right away.
 There was no monumental experience that one typically sees on social media.
 That being said, we knew this was the beginning!

 Joey’s first year being implanted was a rollercoaster.
 After activation, he started using his voice right away.
 Then, we had days and weeks without seeing much progress.
 Then he would develop new sounds followed again by days and weeks without much progress.
 This cycle continued for one full year.